bhackenson/520_project/README.md

 > 2. `npm i`
 > 3. `npm run dev`

 After doing that, open a new terminal and `cd` into the `server` folder.
 Make a new file called `db.json` with empty curly braces.
-Create and activate a [virtual environment](https://python.land/virtual-environments/virtualenv) for Python, and then execute `pip install -r requirements.txt`.
+Create and activate a [virtual environment](https://python.land/virtual-environments/virtualenv) for Python or [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), and then execute `pip install -r requirements.txt`.
 After that, run `python app.py`.
 Open the `localhost` link in your browser.

 > ### Terminal Commands
 > 1. `cd server`